 It would be a devastating signal to suggest to the current Russian leadership that the developments of the past two weeks leave European democracies uncertain about whether Russia has foregone its place in their club.
 This would certainly be understood as a hint that some in Europe are looking forward to a moment soon when current tensions might be patched up, as they always were in recent years.

-Vladimir Putin’s Russia is increasingly indistinguishable from George Orwell’s Oceania: a place of torture and repression, in permanent war with other powers to legitimize itself, ruled by a Party that employs a Thought Police to prosecute independent thinking, all in the name of its dictatorial leader.
-Could Oceania remain a member of the Council of Europe and the latter retain its credibility?
+Vladimir Putin’s Russia had become increasingly indistinguishable from George Orwell’s Oceania: a place of torture and repression, in permanent war with other powers to legitimise itself, ruled by a Party that employs a Thought Police to prosecute independent thinking, all in the name of its dictatorial leader.

-Some fear that Russia’s expulsion from the Council of Europe would strip Russians of the protection of the European Court of Human Rights (ECtHR).
+Some feared that Russia’s expulsion from the Council of Europe would strip Russians of the protection of the European Court of Human Rights (ECtHR).

-In fact, already today citizens challenging the regime are not getting any protection.
+In fact, already before Russia’s expulsion its citizens challenging the regime were not getting any protection.
 It would be absurd to assume that under current conditions the abysmal implementation record of ECtHR judgements would be anything but worse.
 The continued detention of Alexey Navalny is clear evidence of this.

 Expulsion of the Russian state must mean more, not less, focus on Russian human rights defenders.
 There have been dissidents in Russia before it joined the Council of Europe.

 Today, this is a distant vision.
-Today, Russia must be expelled for there to be a credible Council of Europe at all, to which a different Russia might one day return.
+Russia had to be expelled for there to be a credible Council of Europe at all, to which a different Russia might one day return.